 Ask our staff for tips to extend the life of your Christmas cactus after flowering.

 Cyclamen are another popular and easy to care for winter bloomer.
-They have long stalks of beautiful upswept flowers that grow in shades of pink, red, and white and bloom for weeks.
+They have long stalks of beautiful upswept flowers that grow in shades of red, white, pink, violet, and salmon and bloom for weeks.
 Their attractive foliage features dark green heart-shaped leaves, often with a silver marbled pattern.
 Cyclamen have a compact growth habit reaching only about 8 inches tall, making them a great fit for small spaces.

 Care: Cyclamen prefer bright indirect light away from direct sunlight.
 They also like cooler temperatures around 50-60°F at night and no more than 65-68°F during the day.
 Warmer temperatures can cause the plant to yellow and the flowers to fade.
 A north or west facing windowsill is an ideal location to accommodate the plants lighting and temperature needs.
 Keep the soil moist but not soggy at all times.
 Deadhead to promote more blooms.